-Certain types of government benefits are considered non-taxable income in Canada and do not need to be reported on a personal tax return.
-These include:
+One of the primary categories of non-taxable income in Canada is certain payments received from the provincial and federal governments.
+These types of government benefits do not need to be reported on a personal tax return.
+These payments include:

 However, even though certain types of income are not taxed, they must be recorded on the tax return and included in the taxable income for tax purposes before being deducted later.
 Because of this, these amounts may affect some tax credits, income-tested benefits, and clawbacks.
 The types of income include the following: